tc39/proposal-dynamic-code-brand-checks/README.md

 ##### Pros

-- Simple host interface; Does not require passing objects to the host.
 - No TOCTOU issues - code-like object passing the check is immediately stringified before the host callout happens.

 ##### Cons

 - Requires changes to the host callout (see also below):
+- Complex host interface; Requires passing objects to the host.

 ## Problem 3: Host callout does not receive the full code to check